-The SON library and technology committee makes recommendations for equipment (software, hardware, books, etc.) purchases, collaborates with the library to maintain an up-to-date collection of nursing holdings, and designates one member to act as the library liaison to communicate campus library committee happenings to the faculty.
+The Division of Nursing Science library and technology committee makes recommendations for equipment (software, hardware, books, etc.) purchases, collaborates with the library to maintain an up-to-date collection of nursing holdings, and designates one member to act as the library liaison to communicate campus library committee happenings to the faculty.

-DWYER COLLEGE OF HEALTH SCIENCES (DCHS) COMMITTEES
+DWYER SCHOOL OF HEALTH SCIENCES (DCHS) COMMITTEES